C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

    the schema above symbolizes the code execution flow with the "for" loop.

+   * in green the source code
+   * in blue the execution source code results
+   * in orange the execution flow

 The for loops has an optional else clause.
 This latter is rather confusingly named since the else clause’s suite is always executed if the loop terminates normally.
 If the loop is broken out of due to a break statement, or a return statement (if the loop is in a